nus-cs2103-AY1920S1/duke/docs/README.md

 2. [D][✓] example 2 (by: 15 September 2018, 12:39PM)
 ```

+### `help` - Displays a help message

+Ask Duke for the list of commands you can use if you are forgetful or new to the system.

+Example of usage:

+`help`

 ### `exit` - Closes the chat bot

 Say goodbye to Duke as it goes to sleep.
 The application window does not